Suspect charged after police chase into Isanti County left alleged accomplice shot to death

 Heroff, whose criminal history spans more than five years in two states, remains jailed in lieu of $500,000 bail.
 He's due back in court on March 15.
 Court records do not list an attorney for him.

-Blaine police said officers responded to a call involving a possible shoplifting theft at Kohl's department store.
-Heroff and his accomplice had a stolen vehicle and fled, then carjacked a pickup truck at gunpoint and led officers on a 40-mile high-speed chase through Anoka and Isanti counties, police said.
+Blaine police responded to a shoplifting call at Kohl's department store and were told that Heroff and his accomplice were driving off in an SUV.
+Police located the vehicle and tried to stop it.
+However, it fled into a nearby Menards parking lot.

+The officers used their vehicle to bring the SUV to a halt, but Heroff and the other man, later identified as Koch, ran across a frozen drainage pond toward the Conquer Ninja Gym, where they carjacked a pickup truck at gunpoint from a man and his 9-year-old daughter.

+The suspects led officers on a high-speed chase north through Anoka and Isanti counties, police said.

 After the pickup became disabled on Hwy.
-65 outside of Braham, the suspects fled on foot.
-They exchanged gunfire with officers, who killed a man who has not yet been identified, police said.
+65 outside of Braham, the two men started running.
+They soon exchanged gunfire with officers, who killed the then-unidentified suspect, police said.
 A gun was recovered at the scene.

 At the time of Heroff's capture in Isanti County, authorities in Polk County in Wisconsin had a warrant out for his arrest on charges filed in July of possessing illicit drugs and paraphernalia, and for resisting law enforcement.
 He also has convictions in western Wisconsin for resisting an officer and possessing drug paraphernalia.

-In crimes in Minnesota communities stretching from Chisago County to the Twin Cities and as far south as Mower County, Heroff has two convictions for drug possession, and three for driving under the influence of drugs or alcohol.
-Also, he has a drug possession case pending from June 2020 in Hennepin County.
+In Minnesota, from Chisago County to the Twin Cities and as far south as Mower County, Heroff has two convictions for drug possession, and three for driving under the influence of drugs or alcohol.
+He also has a drug possession case pending from June 2020 in Hennepin County.

 Paul Walsh • 612-673-4482